p-hofmann/Cpp-FileSystem-Emulator/README.md

 ### filesystem::path::force_absolute_path()
 This methods forces an absolute path from a given file or folder path.
-Given a relative path, the current working directory is added, except in case it is an executable found in the system path.
+Given a relative path, the current working directory is added, except in case there is an executable found in the system path.
 In such a case the system path is added.
 Using Windows OS, the extension '.exe' might be added if an executable(.exe) file was found in the system path.